legendu-net/blog/misc/content/2017/08/docker-in-WSL/docker-in-WSL.markdown

 2. Docker containers launched from a WSL (e.g., Ubuntu) shell will continue to run after the WSL shell is terminated, as long as the Docker daemon is alive.
+    As a matter of fact,
+    a WSL 2 shell is not must to start the Docker daemon (back by WSL 2) or to launch Docker containers.

 ## Install Docker in WSL 2